-Four-star offensive tackle Zinter commits to Michigan
+Four-star offensive tackle Zak Zinter commits to Michigan

 Zinter is the seventh player to commit to Michigan's 2020 class.
 He turned down offers from Notre Dame, Ohio State, Michigan State and Penn State among others.

+Zinter is ranked the No. 2 prospect in Massachusetts and the No. 29 offensive tackle in the nation for 2020 by 247Sports.

-“Thank you, coach (Jim) Harbaugh, coach (Ed) Warriner and the entire coaching staff at Michigan for believing in me,” he said.
+“Thank you, coach (Jim) Harbaugh, coach (Ed) Warinner and the entire coaching staff at Michigan for believing in me,” he said.

 Join the Conversation